slaweet/release-stats-csv/README.md

 export GH_TOKEN=<YOUR-GITHUB-TOKEN>
 ```

-In needed, you can generate a new token here: https://github.com/settings/tokens
+If needed, you can generate a new token here: https://github.com/settings/tokens

 ## Usage
 ```